ergogen/ergogen/README.md

 ```

 `anchors` are used to, well, anchor the zone to something.
-It's the `[0, 0]` origin with a 0 degree orientation by default, but it can be changed to any other pre-existing point.(Consequently, the first done can't use a ref, because there isn't any yet.)
+It's the `[0, 0]` origin with a 0 degree orientation by default, but it can be changed to any other pre-existing point.(Consequently, the first zone can't use a ref, because there isn't any yet.)
 This initial position can then be changed with the `rotate` and `shift` options, adding extra rotation and translation, respectively.

 Once we know _where_ to start, we can describe the `columns` of our layout.